jexxa-projects/JLegMed/docs/architecture/003-functional-interface-processor.md

 ## Decision

-All filters should provide a functional interface to hand in a specific functionality.
+When defining a flow graph, we should define only the combination of functional statements using functional interfaces, at least for processors.

 ## Consequences
-* Functional interface might need access to the `FilterContext` which provides `Properties` and state information
+* Functional interface might need access to state information provided in `FilterContext` and `Properties`
 * Functional interface might need access to the output pipe for proper and efficient data forwarding
+* Functional interfaces inherit Serializable, to show the method name of non-anonymous functions for logging and error handling in production.
 * The Processor API as well as the FlowGraph Builder API must offer suitable methods for typical functional interfaces.
 In case we have to add a new functional interface, we must extend the core API
   * Current functional interfaces are:
-    * `Consumer`, `BiConsumer` for consuming data (optional with FilterContext)
+    * `Consumer`, `BiConsumer` for consuming data and data plus `FilterContext`
-    * `Function`, BiFunction for processing data (optional with FilterContext)
+    * `Function`, `BiFunction` for processing data and data plus `FilterContext`
     * `PipedProcessor` in case control over output pipe is required